-Theorem 8.
 The majority rule over profiles (over SIOs) satisfying the generalized triple-wise value-restriction is an IIA and unanimous social welfare function with no weak dictators.

-We have therefore generalized Sen's theorem for SCOs to SIOs.
-This result is useful when the profiles have few incomparable pairs and, within each profile, the agents have similar preference orderings.
+We have therefore generalized Sen's theorem This result is useful when the profiles have few incomparable pairs and, within each profile, the agents have similar preference orderings.

-On the other extreme, we will now give another possibility result which can be applied to profiles which order few outcomes.
-This result assures transitivity of the resulting ordering by a very simple approach: it just avoids the presence of chains in the result.
-That is, for any triple a_1, a_2, a_3 of outcomes, it makes sure that the result cannot contain $a_i \succ a_j \succ a_k$ where i, j, k is any permutation of $\{1, 2, 3\}$.
+On the other extreme, we will now give another possibility result which can be that applied to profiles that order few outcomes.
+This result assures transitivity of the resulting ordering by a very simple approach: it just avoids the presence of chains in the result. i.e. for any triple a_1, a_2, a_3 of outcomes, it makes sure that the result cannot contain $a_i > a_j > a_k$ where i, j, k is any permutation of $\{1, 2, 3\}$.
 This is done by restricting the classes of orderings allowed for the agents.

-A profile p over SIOs is non-chaining iff one of the following occurs:
+A profile p over SIOs is non-chaining if one of the following occurs:

-- for every triple of distinct outcomes, for every agent $i \in N$, - the outcomes are all incomparable in p_i , or - only two of them are ordered in p_i , or - two of them are incomparable and the other one is more preferred than both of them in p_i ; - for every triple of distinct outcomes, for every agent $i \in N$, - the outcomes are all incomparable in p_i ; - only two of them are ordered in p_i , or - two of them are incomparable and the other one is less preferred than both of them in p_i ;
+- for every triple of distinct outcomes, for every agent $i \in N$, - the outcomes are all incomparable in p_i , or - only two of them are ordered in p_i , or - two of them are incomparable and the other one is more preferred than both of them in p_i ; - for every triple of distinct outcomes, for every agent $i \in N$, - the outcomes are all incomparable in p_i ; - only two of them are ordered in p_i , or - two of them are incomparable and the other one is less preferred than both of them in p_i .

-Theorem 9.
-The majority rule over non-chaining profiles over SIOs is an IIA and unanimous social welfare function with no weak dictators.
+The majority rule over non-chaining profiles over SIOs s an IIA and unanimous social welfare function with no weak dictators.